thebrowsercompany/swift-webdriver/CONTRIBUTING.md

 For additional examples, refer to the `Tests\WebDriverTests` directory.

 ##Bug Submissions
 If you've found a bug in the project feel free to open an issue [here](https://github.com/thebrowsercompany/swift-webdriver/issues/new).
-Please follow the [issues template](swift-webdriver/Docs/IssueTemplate.md).
+Please follow the issues template provided.

 ##Enhancement Requests
 To submit an enhancement open a new issue with the `enhancements` tag with details for what you think would be good to add.